linorobot/linorobot2/README.md

 ## URDF
 ### 1. Define robot properties
 [linorobot2_description](https://github.com/linorobot/linorobot2/tree/master/linorobot2_description) package has parametized xacro files that can help you kickstart writing the robot's URDF.
-Open <robot_type>.properties.urdf.xacro in (Gazebo)[linorobot2_description/urdf](https://github.com/linorobot/linorobot2/tree/master/linorobot2_description/urdf) folder and change the values according to the robot's specification/dimensions.
+Open <robot_type>.properties.urdf.xacro in [linorobot2_description/urdf](https://github.com/linorobot/linorobot2/tree/master/linorobot2_description/urdf) directory and change the values according to the robot's specification/dimensions.
 All pose definitions must be measured from the `base_link` (center of base) and wheel positions (ie `wheel_pos_x`) are referring to wheel 1.

-For custom URDFs, you can change the `urdf_path` in [description.launch.py](https://github.com/linorobot/linorobot2/blob/master/linorobot2_description/launch/description.launch.py) found in linorobot2_description/launch folder.
+For custom URDFs, you can change the `urdf_path` in [description.launch.py](https://github.com/linorobot/linorobot2/blob/master/linorobot2_description/launch/description.launch.py) found in linorobot2_description/launch directory.

 Robot Orientation: